 Washington State Department of Financial Institutions (Home Page)

-Businesses will reopen in four phases starting on May 5.
-Limited opening will include essential businesses, certain construction operations, auto sales, landscaping, retail curbside, car wash and pet walkers.
+Businesses started to reopen in four phases starting on May 5.
+Limited opening included essential businesses, certain construction operations, auto sales, landscaping, retail curbside, car wash and pet walkers.
 Each phase is expected to be separated by at least three weeks.
 Smaller counties not hit hard by the COVID-19 crisis will be able to apply for a variance.
 Click here to view a summary of the state’s phased approach to reopening businesses.

 View Gov. Inslee's previous extension of his "Stay Home, Stay Healthy" emergency order, which ended May 4, 2020.
 The original stay-at-home order in Washington states essential businesses are prohibited from operating under this Proclamation unless they establish and implement social distancing and sanitation measures established by the U.S. Department of Labor’s Guidance on Preparing Workplaces for COVID-19 at https://www.osha.gov/Publications/OSHA3990.pdf and the Washington State Department of Health Workplace and Employer Resources & Recommendations at https://www.doh.wa.gov/Coronavirus/workplace

 The Washington State Department of Financial Institutions issued amended guidance June 18 to Washington state regulated and exempt residential mortgage loan servicers regarding support for consumers impacted by COVID-19.
 This amended guidance replaces that issued March 20, 2020 and is effective until Sept.
 30, 2020.
 This amended guidance urges all mortgage servicers to continue to do their part to alleviate the adverse impact caused by COVID-19 on consumers, including refraining from credit reporting and forbearing mortgage payments.

 This amended guidance urges all mortgage servicers to continue to do their part to alleviate the adverse impact caused by COVID-19 on consumers